SwethaReddyN/MSAzureHackathon/README.md

 	* binType - recycle or organic
 8. In the Azure IoT Hub Devices explorer, right-click on registered Pi, and then select Create Deployment for IoT Edge device.
 Select the downloaded deployment.json file and then choose Select Edge Deployment Manifest.

   <br>

+  ## How to test the system

+  After all the moduels start running on edge device, place some trash in the bin (System might not detect the event if trash is thrown very quickly).
+Prototype custom vision model is trained to detect cardboard, styrofoam, plastic bags, cfl and egg shell.
+If there is any violation, details will be updated in SQL database, which can be verified via web application.
+Click on the bin displayed on the maps and a link to last violation image is present at the bottom of the details page.
   ## Architectural diagram
   <br>